 Indian summer has continued and the glacial water of the rivers and the lake (definitely worth the detour) is icy green, stunningly complemented by the deep orange hues of the trees (surpassing the Caucasian countries with their yellow tinges by a mile) There are a few dabs of crimson too.

 Today, I’m followed to my bush toilet by a curious child.
 We can't use the one at the riverside restaurant as the key is broken in the lock.

 We continue to Dushanbe, down a long scenic gorge and via a sequence of tunnels, on a road contracted by three Chinese.
 Ventilation isn’t always a strong point in the tunnels and I’m not sure the driver can always see where he’s going.
 I’m trying to hold my breath.

 It’s a good day to arrive.
 Dushanbe means Monday; as a small village it held a renowned Monday market.
+It developed as a cultural centre during the Soviet occupation.
 And we can already see that this is a city of parks.
 There are fountains and friendly soldiers.
 The trees are lit up at night, and illuminations also suspended over all the main thoroughfares.
 They are in the national colours, so I assume it’s not very early Christmas lights.
 In any case, this is another, Muslim (but officially secular) country).

 I have a huge chunk of yak calf for dinner.